Juvias Place Palette Review ~ Nubian 2 and Masquerade Palette

 Once again, I enjoy the fact that this palette has a theme to it and a back-story behind it.
 I know it is just make up, but it cool when the makeup is inspired by something and it is not just your typical palette.
 These shades are super pigmented and will work on any skin tone.
 No matter how light or how dark you are these shades will show up, especially if you use primer.
-My favorite colors of this palette are Chi, Zobo, Giza, and Makeda
+My favorite colors of this palette are Chi, Zobo, Giza, and Makeda.
+(Click here to buy)

 I have not gotten a chance to really experiment with this palette and have just came up with a basic everyday look.
 P.S If you are feeling my gray hair in the picture below check out my blog on the review of the hair and click here to get this wig.

-However, you can check out these awesome looks below on what can be done with the palette.
+You can also check out these awesome looks below on what can be done with the palette.

 Post contains Affiliate Links